oracle-livelabs/developer/json-duality-adb-free/setup-environment/setup-environment.md

     ![Run getCurl on Cloudshell](./images/run_getcurl_cloud.png)

-    You may continue using this tool for the rest of the workshop, but please be aware that the instructions will continue to use the Terminal and cURL commands.
+    You may continue using this tool for the rest of the workshop, but please be aware that the instructions will continue to use the cloudshell and cURL commands.

 You may **proceed to the next lab.**